 Aerosol or Droplet?

 Firstly, it’s important to understand the difference between ‘aerosol’ and ‘droplet’.
 The difference is size.
 Infectious aerosols are determined as particles under 100 microns (one millionth of a metre) in diameter, that are suspended in gas and can be respired.
 Infectious droplets are larger than 100 microns and thus fall to the ground within a short distance or shrink by evaporation into aerosols, which can travel further.
-Contracting the virus via infectious aerosols is categorised as ‘airborne transmission’.
+Contracting the virus via infectious aerosols is also known as ‘airborne transmission’.
 The movement, settling and deposition of aerosols are influenced by local environment air rates (Kohanski, 2020).
 Understanding this means we become clear of the impact we have when we breathe, speak, cough or sneeze on the local environment.
 That we create this aerosol/droplet ‘mist’ in every space we stand in and, without a barrier, it spreads further than we realise.
 The more distance between people and the better the ventilation, the lower the risk of this ‘mist’ hanging around.

 Secondly, understanding how ventilation works and how to apply it effectively in a space where crowds gather is key.
 Other than mechanical ventilation (opening a window or door) Nardell and Nathavitharana (2020) recommend two other practical solutions; room air cleaners and upper-room germicidal UV (GUV) fixtures.
 Room air filters include using filters, UV or other methods of disinfection.
 The CDC recommends ventilation with 6 to 12 room air changes per hour for effective disinfection (CDC, 2017).